Quantum-0/SAR-PM-Overlay/index.md

 This project is a game overlay for [Super Animal Royale](https://animalroyale.com/) provides UI for moders/private match hosters.

 It displays bar in the bottom of the screen with buttons.
-When you click on them, tool set focus on game window and input commands via chat simulating user input.
+When you click on them, application sets focus on game window and input commands via chat simulating user input.

 # Demo